The jewel in the crown of the South-West

 What Does the LEMC Do?

-The LEMC meets bi-monthly to discuss how emergency services and support organisations in the Shire can prevent some emergencies from occurring, best prepare in the event of an emergency and how the community can recover and return to ‘business as usual’ after such an event.
+The LEMC meets at least 4 times a year to discuss how emergency services and support organisations in the Shire can prevent some emergencies from occurring, best prepare in the event of an emergency and how the community can recover and return to ‘business as usual’ after such an event.

 The LEMC has developed the following documents for help guide emergency services personnel in the event of an emergency.

 Copies of the Local Emergency Management Arrangements can be inspected at the Shire Office during business hours.

 What Does Council do to Prepare for Emergencies?

 The Shire of Bridgetown – Greenbushes undertakes the following to help reduce the incidence and severity of emergencies and the effect that it has on the Community.